-Students in KS3 will study English, Mathematics, Science, History, Geography, French and Spanish, Design and Technology, Art, Music, Drama, PSHE and Physical Education.
-In years 7 and 8 students also have a full programme that supports literacy and numeracy with one library lesson per week where they progress their reading through the ‘Accelerated Reader’ programme.
+Students in Key Stage 3 will study English, Mathematics, Science, French, Geography, History, Spanish, Art, Design & Technology, Drama, Music, PSHE and Physical Education.
+In Years 7 and 8 students also have a full programme that supports literacy and numeracy with one library lesson each week where they develop their reading through the ‘Accelerated Reader’ programme.
 We are fully compliant with the Key Stage 3 National Curriculum structure.

-Across all subjects from year 7, students will be grouped according to ability to enable the students to make good progress and be fully supported by teaching staff.
-The groupings are reviewed following data captures and are, as such, responsive to student need.
-Setting continues into KS4 with the core subjects, English, Maths and Science.
+Across almost all subjects from Year 7, students are grouped according to ability to enable them to be fully supported by teaching staff and make good progress.
+The groupings are regularly reviewed following data captures and consequently are responsive to student need.
+Setting continues into Key Stage 4 within the core subjects of English, Mathematics and Science.

 Click below to view more information on that subject

-Students are encouraged to study a broad and balanced curriculum that will support them both in the development of their academic qualifications but also with the development of essential skills and attributes to support their future studies and career of choice.
-We are committed to providing students with exceptionally high quality careers information and guidance and encourage students to challenge themselves to reach their potential and beyond at all points in their Academy career.
+Students are encouraged to study a broad and balanced curriculum that will support them in the development of both academic qualifications and the essential skills and attributes to support their future studies and career of choice.
+We are committed to providing exceptionally high quality careers information and guidance and driving our students to challenge themselves to reach their potential throughout their time at the Academy.

-Our gifted and talented provision “is not about identifying winners but it’s about making winners out of ordinary people.”
+Our gifted and talented provision is not about identifying winners but about making winners out of ordinary people.

-To consolidate and extend their learning, students are expected to complete Independent Study assignments outside of school hours.
-The Academy believes that Independent Study plays a vital role in raising attainment of all students from year 7 onwards.
-In Key Stage 3 (years 7 and 8), core subjects of English, Maths and Science will set work once every week.
-All other subjects will set work in a Project-Based Learning approach in support of their individual schemes of work.
-In Key Stage 4 (years 9 to 11), all subjects will set work in and around the specific course being followed.
-The work will support both Controlled Assessment Unit tasks and the preparation for end of course examinations, in the form of revision-focussed activities.
+To consolidate and extend their learning, all students are expected to complete Homework assignments outside of school hours.
+The Academy believes that Homework plays a vital role in raising attainment of all students from Year 7 onwards.
+In Key Stage 3 (Years 7 and 8), core subjects of English, Mathematics and Science set work once every week.
+All other subjects set work using a Project-Based Learning approach that is linked to schemes of work.
+In Key Stage 4 (Years 9 to 11), all subjects set work in and around the specific course being followed.
+This work supports both Controlled Assessment tasks and the preparation for end of course examinations, in the form of revision-focussed activities.

 All teaching and learning at the Academy is supported by our digital vision and students are encouraged to use digital devices in ways that enhance their learning and deepen understanding.

-Beliefs, spiritual awareness, high standards of personal behaviour including a positive caring attitude towards other people, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of other cultures are all critical skills and attributes that we nurture, encourage and develop through our subject and wider curriculum.
-All curriculum areas make a contribution to the spiritual, moral, social and cultural development of our students, and opportunities for this will be planned in each area of the curriculum.
-Beliefs, values, principles and spirituality will therefore be explored across the curriculum.
-The integrity and spirituality of faith backgrounds will be respected and explored.
-The diversity of spiritual traditions will be recognised, and pupils will be given access to alternative views.
+Beliefs, understanding of social and cultural traditions, appreciation of diversity, spiritual awareness, a positive caring attitude and high standards of personal behaviour are all critical skills and attributes we nurture.
+These are encouraged and developed through both individual subjects and the wider curriculum.
+All curriculum areas make a contribution to the spiritual, moral, social and cultural development of our students, and opportunities for this are planned in each of these areas.
+Beliefs, values, principles and spirituality are investigated across the curriculum.
+The integrity and spirituality of faith backgrounds are also explored and respected and the diversity of spiritual traditions is fully recognised, with students being given access to alternative views to their own.

-The PSCHE programme of study identifies the key skills and concepts that help prepare students for the opportunities, responsibilities and experiences of life.
-Three broad core themes are covered, namely Health and Wellbeing, Relationships, and Living in the Wider World.
-The PSCHE curriculum, together with the programme of Assemblies and Tutor Time activities, work together to cover aspects of wider spiritual, moral, social, cultural, mental and physical development over the course of the academic year.
+The PSHE programme of study identifies the key skills and concepts that help prepare students for the opportunities, responsibilities and experiences of life.
+Three broad core themes are covered: Health and Wellbeing, Relationships, and Living in the Wider World.
+The PSHE curriculum, together with the programme of assemblies and tutor time activities, work together to cover aspects of wider spiritual, moral, social, cultural, mental and physical development.